-California Labor Code 1197 LC makes it unlawful for California employers to pay their workers less than minimum wage.
-In 2022, the minimum wage is $14.00 for employers with 25 or fewer employees or $15.00 for employers with 26 or more employees.
-And if the city or county requires a higher minimum wage, employers must meet that minimum.
+Labor Code 1197 LC makes it unlawful for California employers to pay their workers less than minimum wage.
+In 2023, the minimum wage is $15.50 an hour.
+If the city or county requires a higher minimum wage, employers must comply with the higher local minimum.

 The full text of the statute reads as follows:

-California Labor Code 1197 LC requires California businesses to pay their employees no less than the local minimum wage.1 As of 2022, the California state minimum wage is:
+California Labor Code 1197 LC requires California businesses to pay their employees no less than the local minimum wage.1 As of 2023, the California state minimum wage is $15.50 an hour.2

 But various localities such as San Francisco and Berkeley have even higher minimum wages that employers are required to abide by under LC 1197.3 (California’s minimum wage is about twice the federal minimum wage of $7.25 per hour.)4